Naby Keita and Liverpool deliver a high-class Champions League display in a high-stakes game against Red Bull Salzburg | Goal.com

 Their 2-0 victory over a lively, impressive Salzburg side sends the European champions through to the knockout stages, and as Group E winners too.
 Panic over.
 Never doubt this team.

-It was a case of Gone in 100 Seconds for Salzburg, who kept the game on a knife-edge for 57 minutes and then shipped two goals in as many minutes.
+It was a case of Gone in 100 Seconds for Salzburg, who kept the game on a knife-edge for 57 minutes and then shipped two goals in as many minutes to put themselves out of contention.

-At a raucous, sold-out Red Bull Arena, the Austrian champions contributed plenty to one of the most open contests you are likely to see.
-How this game was goalless at half-time is anyone's guess.
+How this game was goalless for almost an hour is anyone's guess.
 The intensity was remarkable.
+The sold-out crowd at the Red Bull Arena were treated to a hell of a contest, between two of the most attack-minded teams on the continent.

-Salzburg, though, were undone by a familiar face.
+"It was like a heavyweight fight," said Salzburg boss Jesse Marsch afterwards.
+His team, though, were undone by a lightning two-punch combination - and a familiar face.

-Naby Keita, who spent two years here, grabbed the precious opener before Mo Salah, having spurned a host of earlier chances, took the most difficult one to make it 2-0.
-Jesse Marsch’s side, vibrant and confident to that point, had no answer thereafter.
+Naby Keita, who spent two years here, grabbed the precious opener before Mo Salah, having spurned a host of earlier chances, took the most difficult one to make it 2-0 immediately after.
+Marsch’s side, vibrant and confident to that point, had no answer thereafter.
+"It killed us," the American admitted.

 This was a big night for Keita, who marked his second successive start with a second successive goal.
 The Guinean won two league titles at Salzburg, but he was in no mood to be kind to his former employers.